DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 ## Usage

-Copy the caddyLog.py file to your computer and ake it executable (chmode +x caddyLog.py).
+Copy the caddyLog.py file to your computer and make it executable (chmode +x caddyLog.py).
 You can then run caddyLog .py as shown in the examples detailed below.

 ```
 ./caddyLog.py -n localhost:55555 -g access.goaccess.log -j access.json